By: Tavaga Research

 Recent changes in monetary policy committee of RBI 2021

 - Ravindra Dholakia

 The RBI in the latest (5th April) MPC meeting left the key interest rates unchanged for the fifth time in a row, against the backdrop of rising Covid-19 cases and state-wise lockdowns in Maharashtra and Delhi.

 More importantly, it hinted at continued support ahead to the economy, if the need arises.
 All the members of the MPC voted unanimously in favor of maintaining a pause.
 This was the 28th MPC meeting since its inception in June 2016.

 The Reserve Bank continued to maintain an accommodative stance and signaled that it will continue to do so till economic recovery comes back on track.

 |Marginal Standing Facility||4.25%|

 An accommodative stance implies that the central bank is willing to further cut the interest rates to support the economy if the need arises.
 The continuation of the accommodative stance underlines the importance that the central bank is placing on reviving growth at the current juncture.

-The central bank also forecasted the inflation rate to be at 6.8 percent in the third quarter and 5.8 percent for the fourth quarter for this fiscal year.
-Further, it projected inflation to be at 4.6 percent in the next financial year.
+The central bank also forecasted the inflation rate to be at 5.2 percent in the first quarter and 5.2 percent for the second quarter for the current fiscal year 2022.